Skip to content

 ABOUT THIS TOOL

 The Privilege Web is based on the great power literacy work of Maya Goodwill in her Field Guide to Power Literacy.
-It’s a tool to learn about the different types of privileges by mapping the size of your overall privilege.

-The exercise may also be difficult and/or dangerous depending on where you live in the world.
+• The exercise may also be difficult and/or dangerous depending on where you live in the world.
 For example, one privilege you’ll be asked about is your sexuality and gender, as heterosexual cis people have the most privilege.
 As a gay man myself, I understand people may not be ready to share this sexuality at this stage in their lives.
-Also, in some countries, homosexuality, being transgender, etc, is punishable by prison time, social outcasting, and/or death.
+Also, in some countries, homosexuality, being transgender, etc, is punishable by prison time, social ostracism, and/or death.
 So if you have to, for any reason, don’t declare that on the tool to maintain your privacy and safety, and you will still be able to see in your mind the privilege difference, and you can keep it to yourself.

 WHY THIS TOOL IS IMPORTANT